|

 Front wheel RIGHT takes 1x6202 2RS - size 15x35x11 and oil

-In UK, All Balls kits
+In the UK, All Balls kits

-(which include bearings and seals) area available
+(which include bearings and seals) are available

 here.